samuelfneumann/Construct/README.md

 Generally, you'll be using Construct.py to configure objects from some module.
 To do that, Construct.py needs to know about these modules.
-Construct.py will look in the file `construct_py_imports.py` to find a list of modules to import.
+Construct.py will look in the file `construct_py_includes.py` to find a list of modules to import.

 For example, if we wanted to
-parse the above PyTorch configuration file, then we would need a `construct_py_imports.py` file in the current working directory to tell Construct.py to import PyTorch:
+parse the above PyTorch configuration file, then we would need a `construct_py_includes.py` file in the current working directory to tell Construct.py to import PyTorch:
 ```python
 import torch
 ```
-Actually, the imports file can be used to defined anything you want Construct.py to know about.
+Actually, the includes file can be used to defined anything you want Construct.py to know about.
 For example, you could define a function in that file in which case that function is available to **call** in your configuration file.
 Alternatively, you could even use:
 ```python
 exec(open("some_file.py").read())
 ```
-to import the contents of some Python file and evaluate it in the imports file.
+to import the contents of some Python file and evaluate it in the includes file.
 By doing so, everything in `some_file.py` is available to Construct.py.

-You can call any function defined in the imports file (see below) or use any constant defined in the imports file in a configuration file.
+You can call any function defined in the includes file (see below) or use any constant defined in the includes file in a configuration file.

 Of course, sometimes we don't want this import file to be in the current working directory.
-If you want to specify another directory to contain this file, then you'll need to set the environment variable `construct_PY_IMPORT_DIR` to the directory which contains the imports file.
-For example, if `construct_py_imports.py` is located at `~/some/other/directory/construct_py_imports.py`, then you'll need to set and export `construct_PY_IMPORT_DIR=~/some/other/directory`.
+If you want to specify another directory to contain this file, then you'll need to set the environment variable `construct_PY_IMPORT_DIR` to the directory which contains the includes file.
+For example, if `construct_py_includes.py` is located at `~/some/other/directory/construct_py_includes.py`, then you'll need to set and export `construct_PY_IMPORT_DIR=~/some/other/directory`.
 For example, you could add the following to your `.zshrc`:
 ```zsh